 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Group's principal financial assets are cash and trade receivables.
-The credit risk on liquid funds (see the table below) is managed by the Group's treasury.
-The credit risk associated with cash is limited as the main counterparties are reputable Russian or international banks with high credit ratings.
+The Group's principal financial assets are cash and cash equivalents and trade receivables.
 Credit risk is further limited by the fact that all of sales retail transactions are made through the store registers, direct from the customer at the point of purchase, leading to a zero trade receivables balance from retail sales.